team-rocket-we-are-blasting-of-again/exam-prebuilt-images/README.md

 We want to monitor how the specific services are doing, such as cpu usage.
 For this we use prometheus to store all the metrics about our services, and then create a grafana instance which uses the prometheus data to show the data in a dashboard.

+All monitoring can be found at `https://monitor.jplm.dk`

-All microservice monitoring can be found at `https://monitor-services.jplm.dk` and likewise in staging or test if also deployed
+- The microservice monitoring can be found in the Services dashboard
+- All logs of our microservices can be found in the Logs dashboard

 ## Guide